alemart/speedy-vision/README.md

 * `fn: Function`.
 A function returning a `SpeedyMatrixExpr` for each block of the input matrix.
 It receives four arguments:
     * `accumulator: SpeedyMatrixExpr`.
 The matrix returned on the previous invocation of `fn`.
 On the first invocation, this is set to `initialMatrix`.
     * `currentBlock: SpeedyMatrixExpr`.
 A block of the input matrix.
 The left-most block is used on the first invocation of `fn`.
 The block next to it is used on the second invocation, and so on.
-    * `index: number`.
-The index of the current block.
-The left-most block has index 0.
+    * `index: SpeedyMatrixExpr`.
+A 1x1 matrix whose entry is the index of `currentBlock`.
+The left-most block of the input matrix has index 0.
 The block next to it has index 1, and so on.
     * `matrix: SpeedyMatrixExpr`.
 The input matrix.
 * `initialMatrix: SpeedyMatrixExpr`.
 A matrix used on the first invocation of `fn` as the `accumulator`.